haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2021-08-02 aMSE 0.0.0.700 Revised the ‘ctrlfiletemplate’ and
+    ‘datafiletemplate’ functions to reflect the new usage.
+It should now be possible to run an example scenario related to M15h75.

 -   2021\_07-28 aMSE 0.0.0.800 Added functions (changecolumn,
     getrecdevcolumn, gettasdevssq) to assist in automated operating model conditioning on the fishery.
 Also modified the biology\_plots